Healthy weeknight dinners for one. It's easier than you think!

 7. A variety of frozen fruits for breakfast smoothies or afternoon snacks

-10. Milk, eggs, nut butter, salsa, yogurts, and pesto
+10. Milk, eggs, nut butter, salsa, yogurt, and pesto

 11. Deli cheeses and lean, reduced-sodium meats for sandwiches

-12. Fresh fruits and vegetables.
-Look for produce that is on sale and in season
+12. Fresh fruits and vegetables–look for produce that is on sale and in season.

 14. Whole-grain sliced bread.
 And yes, you can remove a slice from the freezer and put it in the toaster!